ananfito/100-days-of-code/readme.md

 Also, I've noticed that a lot of examples will use a mathematical example (like creating a loop that adds 1 each time) but don't always use a more practical example.
 Don't get me wrong, as a mathematics teacher I enjoy seeing how the math works out, but more often than not a lot of these concepts will be used to create muliple `div` boxes for your grid in Tetris (just as a more concrete example).

 Overall, I'm happy with the progress I made.
 And I'm happy I decide to look for extra resources to learn these concepts.
 When I got frustrated yesterday there was a small part of me that wanted to give up, but I'm grateful I persevered.
+I'm also glad I reached out for help on the freeCodeCamp Discord server when I got stuck.

 **Link to work:** https://github.com/ananfito/basic-tetris